APD extends No Refusal initiative year-round

 TxDOT statistics show Austin had nearly 1,000 alcohol-related crashes last year.
 The Austin Police Department started a seven-day-a-week DWI no refusal initiative this summer in hopes to bring that number down.

 "70% of our DWI has occurred during the time that we are running the No Refusal initiative.
 And so by extending it to every day of the week, we're able to get evidence that's valuable for the prosecution.
-For 30% more of the cases than we were able to do previously by just doing it on the weekends," Day said.
+For 30% more cases than we were able to do previously by just doing it on the weekends," Day said.

-"it takes programs such as this to hold those individuals that choose to drive impaired accountable," Austin Transportation and Public Works director Richard Mendoza said.
+"It takes programs such as this to hold those individuals that choose to drive impaired accountable," Austin Transportation and Public Works director Richard Mendoza said.

 Instead of allowing someone to refuse a breathalyzer or blood sample, the case can be presented to a judge who is available 24/7 and can issue a warrant, and the person must provide a blood sample.
 This is one more piece of evidence that can be used against someone in court instead of just relying on a field sobriety test.